Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Face: Square chin and a strong aquiline nose.
 He has a scar running down his right cheek, inflicted by Tobias’s claw before Ezekiel was Anointed.

-Hair: Long, straight, brown hair with a golden sheen.
+Hair: Shoulder-length, straight, brown hair with a golden sheen.

 > Facial Hair: Full, medium-length, pointed beard with a handlebar mustache.